A bartender who found a place to shine. A non-profit worker with a 'huge heart.' These are the victims of the Colorado club shooting

 Derrick Rump

-Derrick Rump's sister, Julia Kissling, confirmed his name to CNN and one of its affiliates.

-Rump -- who was a bartender at Club Q -- had "found a community of people that he loved really much, and he felt that he could shine there -- and he did," Kissling told CNN affiliate WFMZ.
+Derrick Rump was a bartender at Club Q who had "found a community of people that he loved really much, and he felt that he could shine there -- and he did," his sister Julia Kissling told CNN affiliate WFMZ.
 "He made a difference in so many people's lives, and that's where he wanted to be."

 Tiara Kelley, who performed at the club the night before the incident, told CNN Rump and his coworker Daniel Aston were polar opposites in many ways, but worked well together.